bioinform/somaticseq/utilities/dockered_pipelines/README.md

 * To run SomaticSeq in prediction mode, you need to specify classifiers, e.g.,

 ```
---snv-classifier   /PATH/TO/snvClassifier.RData --indel-classifier /PATH/TO/indelClassifier.RData
+--snv-classifier /PATH/TO/snv.xgboost.model --indel-classifier /PATH/TO/indel.xgboost.model
 ```

-* To run SomaticSeq in training mode (include `--inclusion-region high_confidence.bed` if the truth files are only confident in certain genomic regions).
+* To run SomaticSeq in training mode (include `--inclusion-region /PATH/TO/high_confidence.bed` if the truth files are only confident in certain genomic regions).
 ```
---train-somaticseq --truth-snv all_truth_snvs.vcf --truth-indel all_true_indels.vcf
+--train-somaticseq --truth-snv /PATH/TO/all_truth_snvs.vcf --truth-indel /PATH/TO/all_true_indels.vcf
 ```